What are your rights to a refund if you need to cancel or change a wedding?

 Step-by-step help to try to get wedding refunds

 You'll first need to decide what course of action you want to take.
-Provided your wedding venue has reopened (not all will be able to if they can't make it safe), you have two main options:
+You have three main options:

 - Postpone the whole wedding to a later date

-- Go ahead with the ceremony, but without a reception
+- Go ahead with a slimmed-down wedding (if rules allow)

 Which one you pick will depend partly on how wedded (sorry!) you were to the day you had planned.
 However, it's best to be flexible, as not all venues and suppliers will be able to recreate your perfect day on a different date.
 Either way, there'll be lots to sort out, but the steps below should at least help you know where to begin.